apache/pekko/docs/src/main/paradox/stream/stream-flows-and-basics.md

 ### Operator Fusion

-By default, Akka Streams will fuse the stream operators.
+By default, Pekko Streams will fuse the stream operators.
 This means that the processing steps of a flow or stream can be executed within the same Actor and has two consequences:

  * passing elements from one operator to the next is a lot faster between fused